neurogenetics/PD-BURDEN/UK Biobank Burden V2.md

 ```
 all cases
 all proxies => no cases
-using controls => no PD parent, no AD parent, no PD-ism, no dementia and over >60
+all sibling with disease => no cases and no proxies

+using controls => ALL_NDD_FREE_CONTROLS_AGE60PLUS.txt -> see https://github.com/neurogenetics/UK-Biobank-neuro-controls for more details

 cd /data/CARD/UKBIOBANK/PHENOTYPE_DATA/disease_groups/